How to Link Google Ads & Search Console to Understand Your Paid & Organic Search Relationship

 Let’s get into it!

-How to link your Google AdWords and Search Console accounts
+How to link your Google Ads and Search Console accounts

-As long as you have access to both Google AdWords and Search Console, this will be an easy step to complete.
-Simply click the gear on the top right of your Google AdWords interface, select “linked accounts”, and navigate to the Search Console option.
+As long as you have access to both Google Ads and Search Console, this will be an easy step to complete.
+Simply click the gear on the top right of your Google Ads interface, select “linked accounts”, and navigate to the Search Console option.

 Select “Details” under Search Console.